genotrance/vire/README.md

 ## What is Vire?
 Vire is a simple Vim / Neovim installer and vimrc + plugin or package manager.

-Vire is able to install Vim or Neovim on Windows, leaving installation on Linux to the distro package managers.
-Unlike other plugin managers, it also provides a strategy to maintain and maintain a central vimrc, making it simple to keep multiple machines in sync.
+First Vire makes it simple to install and keep Vim or Neovim up to date on Windows.
+Installation on Linux is left to the distro package managers.

-Vire also does not depend on the presence of Git which, though typically will be available on most machines, might be one too many a requirement simply to get your environment up and running.
+Install Vim:

+  `vire -i`

+Install Neovim:

+  `vire -i -n`

+Second, it makes it super easy to install your vimrc.
+The recommended method is to maintain the vimrc as a gist on Github.
+All Vire needs is the gist ID and it is able to keep the local copy up to date.
+All updates can be made on Github and simply running Vire on each machine will get everything up to date.
+This strategy makes it simple to keep multiple machines in sync.

+  `vire gistID`

+Lastly, Vire does what every other plugin manager does - install every plugin defined in the vimrc loaded.
+One advantage of using Vire is that it does not depend on Git to load plugins.

 Vire only requires Python which is what most modern Vim / Neovim plugins require and made most sense to build upon.